jesse-ai/jesse/README.md

 This is the very initial release.
 There's way more.
 Subscribe to our mailing list at [jesse.trade](https://jesse.trade) to get the good stuff as soon they're released.
 Don't worry, We won't send you spam.
 Pinky promise.

 ## Community
-We've created a [community](http://forum.jesse.trade/) for Jesse users to discuss algo-trading.
+I created a [discord server](https://jesse.trade/discord) for Jesse users to discuss algo-trading.
 It's a warm place to share ideas, and help each other out.

-**[update]:**  We now have a [discord server](https://discord.gg/nztUFbMnF5) to discuss Jesse and trading in general.
-Make sure to join.

 ## How to contribute
 Thank you for your interest in contributing to the project.
 Before starting to work on a PR, please make sure that it isn't under the "in progress" column in our [Github project page](https://github.com/jesse-ai/jesse/projects/2).
 In case you want to help but don't know what tasks we need help for, checkout the "todo" column.